WARNING; This is a graphic story. May be sensitive to some readers.

 I can’t believe her.

-Does she remember that sleepover we had a few months ago?
+Does she remember the night she stayed over a few months ago?
 She told me she was depressed and having some really bad days.
 I made her promise that she wouldn’t do anything to herself.
 I promised myself I wouldn’t let anything happen to her.
 She’s my best friend and has stayed with me for almost ten years.
 I went through some really hard times, and she saved my life, twice.
 I owe her everything.

 And now she’s going to kill herself.